 State of Wisconsin v.
 J.H.

-The client had a search warrant executed on her house where several marijuana plants were discovered as a result of the search.
+The client had a search warrant executed on her house, where several marijuana plants were discovered as a result of the search.
 She was charged with a drug felony and her husband was charged with manufacturing THC.
 In defending her case Attorney Stangl believed that there were false statements made in the affidavit portion of the complaint for search warrant and further contended that the warrant itself lacked probable cause to be issued in the first place due to misstatements made in the affidavit and that the informant who provided the information was not reliable.
 Indeed, the information was based on allegations from an individual who had approximately ten prior criminal convictions, was a known drug user, and had existing charges for obstructing justice.
 Moreover, some of the information provided by this individual was not confirmed.
-Attorney Stangl brought a number of motions to have the search warrant and all of the evidence tossed out.
-The motions were set for a hearing and late in the morning prior to the afternoon hearing he received a call from the District Attorney to discuss his pending motions.
+Attorney Stangl brought several motions to have the search warrant and all of the evidence tossed out.
+The motions were set for a hearing and late in the morning before the afternoon hearing he received a call from the District Attorney to discuss his pending motions.
 The State believed there was more than a reasonable chance that the motions to suppress would be granted.
-The case was successfully resolved and his client was not convicted of any drug felony.
+The case was successfully resolved, and his client was not convicted of any drug felony.

 Andy's Story - Child Abuse

-The defendant was charged with felony child abuse for an alleged fight which occurred with his stepson.
+The defendant was charged with felony child abuse for an alleged fight that occurred with his stepson.
 At the probable cause or preliminary hearing on the felony charge Attorney Stangl was able to get the case dismissed.
 While this in and of itself was a remarkable result, Attorney Stangl fully expected that the State would eventually recharge him with the same offense.
 Approximately eight months later his client was recharged with the same felony child abuse charge.
 Attorney Stangl was eventually able to get the second case dismissed as well.
 His client, who denied battering the problematic child was extremely pleased and relieved to have the matter finally resolved.

 Free 10 Minute Consultation